juju/docs/src/en/reference-install.md

 ### Using snaps

-See [above][anchor__centos-and-other-linuxes] for how to get started with snaps if you're running a non-Ubuntu Linux distro.
+See [above][centos-and-other-linuxes] for how to get started with snaps if you're running a non-Ubuntu Linux distro.

 To install a development release using snaps, instead of the 'stable' channel, use the 'beta' channel: